No. 12 Mississippi shuts down rival Mississippi State 17-7 to win Battle for the Golden Egg

 The road team has won six of the past eight Golden Egg matchups.

-Ole Miss was shut out in the first quarter for the first time this season and was held to just a field goal in the first half.
-But the Rebels went into the locker room with a 3-0 lead despite being held to a season low for points in any half.
+Ole Miss’ high-powered offense was shut out in the first quarter for the first time this season and held to just a field goal in the first half.
+But the Rebels went into the locker room with a 3-0 lead despite a season low for points in any half.

-Caden Costa kicked a 36-yard field goal for Mississippi in the second quarter to cap a 66-yard drive that took 13 plays and 6:22.
+Caden Costa kicked a 36-yard field goal for Mississippi in the second quarter to cap a 66-yard drive that took 13 plays and 6:22 off the clock.

 Mississippi State drove 71 yards for a touchdown in 4:55 on its first possession of the second half.